jtdevops/firestick/README.md

 Once the device is in TWRP, then you can remove the USB male cable from the OTG USB A port, and then connect the USB Hub.
 Now you should be able to use the mouse and USB drive in TWRP to flash your system with a new rom, or other options that TWRP provides.

+In TWRP, I went to 'Install' and then selected the rooter rom zip file and went through the process of flashing the Firestick with it.
+Once complete I selected the option to clear/wipe the cache and D* partitions.
+I think this part allowed me to complete the Firestick setup as it removed the update blocker I had installed.